mikepk/pybald/docs/magic.rst

 Loading Controllers
 -------------------

-Pybald uses the idea of convention over configuration.
-It assumes that a  project's files will be organized in a specific way.
-Borrowing from Ruby on Rails, application controllers are assumed to be stored in the project's ``./app/controllers`` directory.
+Pybald relies on the use of convention over configuration.
+It assumes that a  project's files will be organized in a pre-defined way.
+Borrowing from Ruby on Rails, the main application lives under the ``./app`` path and application controllers are assumed to be stored in the project's ``./app/controllers`` path.
 Within this path, you can organize your controllers any way you wish, but generally the convention is to place one controller per module with a filename that matches the name of the contained controller.
 So, for example, a HomeController class may be located in a file named: ``./app/controllers/hello_controller.py``.

-It's also recommended that you follow the Python style guide (`PEP8 <http://www.python.org/dev/peps/pep-0008/>`_), controller module names are expected to be all lowercase, using underscores to separate words.
+It's also recommended that you follow the Python style guide (`PEP8 <http://www.python.org/dev/peps/pep-0008/>`_).
+Controller module names are expected to be all lowercase, using underscores to separate words.
 Controller class names are expected to follow the  CapWords convention.

+On startup, when the pybald Router is first instantiated, but before the web application starts, the Router's ``load`` method is called.
+This method loads the app.controllers module.

-The only magic is that, on startup, the pybald router will scan the controllers path and look for classes that inherit from ``BaseController``.
-Any module that inherits from BaseController will be included in the projects lookup table.
-The class name will be converted to underscore separated, lowercase and the word "controller" is stripped.
+The app.controllers package will scan the controllers path and look for classes that inherit from ``BaseController``.
+Any module that inherits from BaseController will be included in the package as well as the project's controller lookup table.
+The class name will be converted to underscore separated, lowercase text and the word "controller" will be stripped.

-For example, to create a controller for blog posts you might have a module like ``./app/controllers/post_controller.py`` and the class would look something like this:
+For example, to create a controller for blog post comments you might have a module like ``./app/controllers/post_comment_controller.py`` and a class defined like this:

 .. code-block:: python

   from pybald.core.controller import BaseController

-  class PostController(BaseController):
+  class PostCommentController(BaseController):
       pass

+This class would be loaded into the routers controller lookup table as 'post_comment'.

+How does this work?

-When the app.controllers module is loaded, a special ``pybald_class_loader`` function is called.
-This function scans a path looking for classes that inherit from a list of passed in classes.
-For controllers, the ``./app/controllers`` path is passed in with a list of ``(BaseController,)`` as the list of matching class names.
+When the app.controllers package is loaded, a special ``pybald_class_loader`` function is called.
+This function recursively scans a path looking for classes that inherit from a pre-set list of target classes.

+For controllers, the ``./app/controllers`` path is scanned with a list of ``(BaseController,)`` as the list of matching class names.
 Any module in the path that inherits from ``BaseController`` will be included in the list of exported classes.
+These are automatically pre-loaded into the package and exported in the ``__all__`` python 'magic method' of the package.

 .. literalinclude:: /pybald_src/core/__init__.py
    :pyobject: pybald_class_loader

-When the Router is first created, but before the web application starts, the Router's ``load`` method is called.
-This method scans the ``./app/controllers`` directory and loads all of the controller modules it finds into the Router object.

-Again taking cues from Ruby on Rails, the initial project tempalte is configured with a default route ``/{controller}/{action}/{id}``.
-This default route means that just by creating a new **name**\_controller.py file in the ./app/controllers project directory, the URL will become immediately available without any further configuration or additional route creation.
+Again taking cues from Ruby on Rails, the initial project is configured with a default route ``/{controller}/{action}/{id}``.
+This default route means that just by defining a new class, inheriting from ``BaseClass`` in the ``./app/controllers`` path, a URL will become immediately available at the 'lookup' value without any further configuration or additional route creation.

+In the above example ``/post_comment`` would become available as a project route and the router would instantiate a PostCommentController object to handle the request.